 - Cerebus Syndrome: The game begins as funnily and goofily as the Rob Blanc trilogy.
 But when the Extranoids appear, the story takes a much more serious turn (while keeping its humor).

-- Head Pet: Eric was litteraly created to be this (or more exactly, a living wig).
+- Head Pet: Eric was literally created to be this (or more exactly, a living wig).

 - Money Spider: Averted.
 When you defeat an enemy, you automatically loot its cargo and get some quantity of a commodity.
-Your reponsability to sell it at a trading post.
+It is your responsibility to sell it at a trading post.
+If you fight a Sparkle Crab (Giant Enemy Crab IN SPACE!), you'll take its meat and automatically convert it into burgers.

-- Redshirt: They're cloned and sold by the six-pack for use in those missions where horrible death is a very probably outcome.
+- Redshirt: They're cloned and sold by the six-pack for use in those missions where horrible death is a very probable outcome.

-- Unwinnable by Mistake: If you are on a planet without spaceport and you have zero fuel, you're blocked.
+- Unintentionally Unwinnable: If you are on a planet without spaceport and you have zero fuel and no Redshirts left, you're blocked.
 There is nothing you can do but load a previous game.